EthanCranston/StratoMiners/README.md

 Then, either source env_setup.sh, or
 - run `./env_setup.sh`
 - run `docker compose up -d` to start container
+- run `docker exec -it --privileged -e DISPLAY -e XAUTHORITY <CONTAINER_NAME> bash` to open another terminal of a container

 ## Build
 - Navigate to the home directory of the docker conatiner `cd ~`